Rollass21/bfci/README.md

 # bfci
-BrainFuck C Interpreter
+BrainF*ck C Interpreter

 # Why?
 Learning purposes.

-Recently i found out about this excellent programming language called [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) and figured that doing something like this could teach me some new things.
+Recently I found out about this excellent, magnificent and most of all easy to understand programming language called [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) and figured that doing something like this could help me learn some new things.

 :)